kubernetes-retired/kubefed/docs/userguide.md

 done
 ```

-We can quickly add back all the resources by simply updating the
+You can quickly add back all the resources by simply updating the
 `FederatedNamespace` to add `cluster2` again via a patch command or
 manually: